tendermint/liquidity/x/liquidity/spec/01_concepts.md

 Democratized liquidity lowers the cost of liquidity and provides an enriched quality liquidity provided on the AMM exchange.

-A liquidity pool is a collection of funds locked in a smart contract.
-Use the Liquidity Module to deposit coins into liquidity pools, monitor asset composition changes, and accumulate fee rewards from liquidity providing.

 AMM allows liquidity providers to play market maker roles without investing in technically sophisticated real-time orderbook management software or making significant capital investments.

 ### Liquidity Pool